2020 finally ending, but New Year’s revelries muted by virus

 Rural restaurants saw business drop, while home deliveries of traditional New Year’s “good luck” food called “osechi” boomed.

-Emperor Naruhito is delivering a video message for the new year, instead of waving from a balcony with the imperial family as cheering crowds throng outside the palace.
+Emperor Naruhito is delivering a video message for the new year, instead of waving from a balcony as cheering crowds throng outside the palace.

 Train services that usually carry people on shrine visits overnight, as well as some countdown ceremonies, were canceled.